 Defensive Driving Courses in New Hampshire

 New Hampshire drivers will earn demerit points for traffic violations.
-These points range from two for violations such as failure to display or produce license for officer to 6 for an aggravated DWI.
+These points range from two for violations: failure to display or producing a license for an officer to 6 for an aggravated DWI.
 Drivers who accumulate 12 points in one calendar year will face three months of suspension, 18 points in two calendar years with six months of suspension, and 24 points in three calendar years with up to one year of suspension.
 Drivers under the ages of 21 and 18 will have lower point thresholds for suspension.

-Demerit points are maintained for three years from the date of the violation, and drivers who are nearing suspension will receive a demerit points warning notice.
+Demerit points are maintained for three years from the violation date, and drivers who are nearing suspension will receive a demerit points warning notice.